 Raised by his mother, he was bought many books and fast became a keen reader.
 In primary school he excelled in art and creative writing and nurtured a dream to write a book of his own one day.

-These creative skills were carried on into secondary school where he achieved good grades in Art and English.
-He then went on to study English, Art & Theatre Studies at ‘A’ Level before securing a place at Queen Mary University to study English Literature.
+These creative skills were carried on into St Albans school where he achieved good grades in Art and English.
+He then went on to UCS to study English, Art & Theatre Studies at ‘A’ Level before securing a place at Queen Mary University to study English Literature.
 However after a term at Queen Mary he found himself unsure of his place in the world as a young, black man and left to find himself.

 Lennox made a concerted effort to look for mentors who could provide some guidance in making sense of his world.
 After some months of networking he garnered the support of a few experienced professionals who were able to guide him through this crucial transition from his late teenage years to early adulthood.